denten-books/plain-text/main.md

 seized as a number of similar determinations collected by reflection from several individuals, to serve as a *mark* for the convenience of the understanding, then we have the Universal in quite an external [superficial] form [hegel_philosophy_1870, 250]."
+For Hegel, *eidos* means something like combination between internal form and external appearance.
+It is the universal in its contingent articulation.

 I am attracted by the idea of the "formal Universal," which Hegel is quick to dismiss as not quite the essence of the ideal.
 The formal universal seems to function for Hegel as an indeterminate mediator between the ideal and the material worlds.
-I think what he means is that the form of a chair, for example, is still of this world and a property of the chair.
-But the ideal of the chair is not so much a property of the chair, but the universal idea of chairs in general, which although not a property of any given chair, determines all real-world members of the genus.
-Hegel's "formal ideal" contains a bit of both "idea" and "physical property."
+The literal form of a chair, for example, is a property of a real chair.
+But the ideal of the chair does not belong to any chairs in particular.
+Instead, the ideal determines all real-world members of the genus (in Hegel's words).
+In this way, Hegel's "formal ideal" contains a bit of both "idea" and "physical property."
 It mediates.
 When we think of Shakespeare's *Hamlet*, for example, whatever is meant by "the form" of the play belongs neither to its material substance (pixel or paper) nor to the ideational content of the work.
-The form is something in-between the two
-worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
-The form in that sense is indeterminate, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing
-process: the way the fonts look, for example or the way lines break on the page.
+The form is something in-between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
+The form in that sense is indeterminate, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example or the way lines break on the page.
 Some matters of form matter to us as readers (line breaks), and others do not (font kerning).

 Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content.
-The history of Western aesthetics can be so reformulated as an attempt to pull the work of art through one or several of these layers of analysis, as when Sontag entreats her reader to pay more attention to form.
-But the very words "work," "form," and "text" often tangle in the conceptual confusion.
-I am trying to understand, for example, what Roland Barthes means by the distinction between work and text in his seminal essay on textuality.[^ln11-barthes] For Barthes, the work has something to do with paper, bookshelves, and generally substance.
+The history of Western aesthetics can be seen as pulling the work of art through one or several of these layers of analysis: as when Susan Sontag entreats her reader to pay more attention to form, or when Johanna Drucker ask us to consider the materiality of text, or when Sharon Marcus writes about reading for "what lies in plain sight".
+But the very words "matter," "form," and "content" often tangle in the conceptual confusion of texts that resist being pinned down to any single stratum of interpretation.
+I am trying to understand, for example, what Roland Barthes means by the distinction between "work" and "text" in his seminal essay on textuality.[^ln3-barthes] For Barthes, the work has something to do with paper, bookshelves, and generally substance.
 By contrast, text is something "radically symbolic," something that moves across works, not bound to any specific matter.
 Barthes's "texts" sound like ideas, where his "works" sound like books.
-This usage stands in direct opposition to the tradition of textual criticism, where "source texts" constitute specific, materially-bound editions or manuscripts, and "works" generally denote the abstraction of an artistic unity: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlets*.
+This usage stands in direct opposition to the tradition of textual criticism, where "source texts" constitute specific, materially-bound editions or manuscripts, and "works" generally denote the abstraction of an artistic
+unity: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlets*.

-Where Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker make a strong case for returning the text to its underlying material contexts.
+Whereas Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker make a strong case for returning the text to its underlying material contexts.
 Much of her work reminds the reader that ideas cannot exist outside of their material form, that paper and typography are the formal medium for the production of meaning in language, and that even